List of Doctor Who episodes (1963–1989): Season 4 (1966–1967) continued

 This season introduced companions Jamie McCrimmon (Frazer Hines) and Victoria Waterfield (Deborah Watling), in The Highlanders and The Evil of the Daleks, respectively.
 Ben and Polly departed in The Faceless Ones.

 Season 5 (1967–1968)

-This season saw the departure of Watling as Victoria, and the debut appearance of Wendy Padbury as Zoe, and Nicholas Courtney as Colonel Lethbridge-Stewart.
+This season saw the departure of Watling as Victoria, and the debut appearances of Wendy Padbury and Nicholas Courtney as Zoe and Colonel Lethbridge-Stewart, respectively.

 Season 6 (1968–1969)

 Hines and Padbury both departed in The War Games, alongside Troughton.
 It was the show's last season to be filmed in black and white.

 Third Doctor

 The Third Doctor was portrayed by Jon Pertwee.
 Sentenced to exile on Earth and forcibly regenerated at the end of The War Games, the Doctor spent his time working for UNIT (United Nations Intelligence Taskforce).
-After The Three Doctors, the Time Lords repealed his exile; however, the Doctor still worked closely with UNIT from time to time.
+After The Three Doctors, the Time Lords repealed his exile; nevertheless, the Doctor still worked closely with UNIT from time to time.
 The Third Doctor regenerated into his fourth incarnation as a result of radiation poisoning in the last moments of Planet of the Spiders.